Skip to main content

 image-20250917214313755

-After downloading the file, execute the following commands in the terminal:
+Downloading the ISO file and execute the following commands in the terminal:

 wget https://download.aro.network/files/images/aro-pcdn-client-latest.iso